 We all know that exercise increases our endorphins and improves our mood and exercising together with friends or colleagues is even better, adding a social aspect and some motivating accountability buddies to make sure it happens!
-Whether it’s an after-work run, office yoga class or a high energy HIIT session in the boardroom, exercise is the ultimate tool to keep your mental and physical wellbeing in shape.
+Whether it’s a office yoga class or a high energy HIIT session in the boardroom, exercise is the ultimate tool to keep your mental and physical wellbeing in shape.

 Below are a few of our recommended resources for seeking further support, or some professional advice if you’re worried about someone else.